Royal Australian Army Chaplains' Department: Ranks

 All Australian Army chaplains have the title 'Chaplain' (CHAP) or 'Principal Chaplain' (PRINCHAP) instead of a rank title even though they wear rank insignia.
 They are addressed as 'Chaplain' or, more frequently, 'Padre' instead of the title of the rank insignia which they wear.
 Chaplains usually discourage more junior ranks from addressing them as 'Sir'/'Ma'am'.

 In addition to these titles, chaplains are graded into five Divisions.
 Newly commissioned chaplains are in Division 1 (CHAP1); Principal Chaplains are in Division 5.
 The rank insignia worn by chaplains, indicating an equivalent rank, is based on their Division according to the table below.

 The system of five Divisions is also used across the Australian Defence Force by chaplains of the Royal Australian Navy and the Royal Australian Air Force.
 While the latter wear RAAF rank insignia in a similar way to Army chaplains, RAN chaplains do not wear rank insignia.

 Principal Chaplains

-The Royal Australian Army Chaplains' Department has three Principal Chaplains (PRINCHAP) representing the three major Christian denominations — Catholic, Anglican, and Protestant — and the Jewish faith.
+The Royal Australian Army Chaplains' Department has three Principal Chaplains (PRINCHAP) representing the three major Christian denominations — Catholic, Anglican, and nonconformist Protestant — and the Jewish faith.
 The Principal Chaplains of the Army wear the rank of Brigadier.

 One of the three Principal Chaplains is employed as the full-time Director General of Chaplaincy — Army (DGCHAP-A), the head of the Department.

 The Catholic Principal Chaplain is an episcopal vicar of the Catholic Diocese of the Australian Military Services and is nominated to be made a Chaplain of His Holiness (with the title of Monsignor).
 The Anglican Principal Chaplain is appointed to the position of Archdeacon of the Army (with the style Venerable).